up885000/up885000.github.io/README.md

 ### Installing

-Recipe app comes pre-packaged with a quick setup shell script, this script will automaticall start whenever "npm start" is run.
+Recipe app comes pre-packaged with a quick setup shell script, this script will automatically start whenever "npm start" is run.
 Some steps may need to be taken for this to happen though.

 ```bash